-2. Immobilize cervical spine for known history of or suspected head trauma.
+2. Immobilize cervical spine in patients with known or suspected history of head injury.

-4. Assess for signs of herniation (dilated nonreactive pupil, papilledema, posturing) or increased intracranial pressure (Cushing triad).
-If present, provide controlled mild hyperventilation, consider administration of mannitol or normal saline, and obtain emergent CT scan of the head and neurosurgical consultation.
+4. Assess for signs of herniation (dilated nonreactive pupil, papilledema, posturing) or increased intracranial pressure (Cushing triad of hypertension, bradycardia, irregular respirations).
+If present, prevent hypercarbia and fever, maintain euv-olemia, consider administration of mannitol or normal saline, and obtain emergent CT scan of head and neurosurgical consultation.

-5. Perform rapid bedside glucose determination; if glucose < 40, administer IV dextrose.
+5. Perform rapid bedside glucose determination.
+If glucose is < 40, administer IV dextrose.

 Was this article helpful?